Maximum illud: Content

+Maximum Illud was primarily drafted by Cardinal Willem van Rossum, who was the head of the Propaganda Fide.

+The encyclical instructed the leaders of missions to put aside the lesser concerns of their national interests and commit to the long-term good of an indigenous church.
+It stated:

+It would be tragic indeed if any of our missionaries forgot the dignity of their office so completely as to busy themselves with the interests of their terrestrial homeland instead of with those of their homeland in heaven.
+It would be a tragedy indeed if an apostolic man were to spend himself in attempts to increase and exalt the prestige of the native land he once left behind him.
+Such behavior would infect his apostolate like a plague.

-Benedict recalled the great apostles of the Gospel who contributed much to the expansion of missions.
+The encyclical recalled the great apostles of the Gospel who contributed much to the expansion of missions.
 He reviewed the recent history of the missions.
-The encyclical first turned to the bishops and superiors in charge of the Catholic missions, noting the need to train local clergy.
+It first turned to the bishops and superiors in charge of the Catholic missions, noting the need to train local clergy.
 Catholic missionaries are reminded that their goal is a spiritual one, which must be carried out in a selfless way.

 The pope underlined the necessity of proper preparation for the work in foreign cultures and the need to acquire language skills before going there.
 He requests a continued striving for personal sanctity and praises the selfless work of female religious in the missions.
 Mission is not only for missionaries: all Catholics must participate, through their Apostolate of Prayer, by supporting vocations, and by helping financially.
 The encyclical concludes by pointing out several organizations which organize and supervise mission activities within the Catholic Church.